What ObamaCare Means for You, Your Family, and Your Business

 - Otherwise, the rules are the same as for those with full-time jobs.
 You can look for coverage through the Health Insurance Marketplace, which will also tell you if you qualify for Medicaid.

 - Sorry but ObamaCare cannot help you.
 Congress prohibited the government from assisting with your healthcare.

 - If your children are US Citizens, and so here legally, they may qualify for assistance through other programs like Medicaid but you still cannot claim a premium tax credit and cannot obtain health insurance through the Health Insurance Marketplace.

 - I don’t need health insurance, so why should I have to pay for it?

-- Everyone needs health insurance sometime in their lives!
+- Everyone needs health insurance sometime in their lives.
 You may be perfectly healthy and fit today but who knows what tomorrow will bring?
-You may get run down by a car, fall and break a leg, or get beaten up in a bar fight.
+You may get run down by a car, fall and break a leg, or get hurt in an incident.
 Even fit high school and college football players suddenly have heart attacks.
-Or a sudden pain may turn out to be cancer, requiring very expensive treatment.
-We all underestimate the chances of this happening to us, until it does.
+A sudden pain may turn out to be cancer, requiring very expensive treatment.
+We all underestimate the chances of this happening to us until it does.